kunal278/CovidVaccineAvailabilityChecker/README.md

 # VaccineNotifier
 VaccineNotifier checks the cowin portal periodically to find vaccination slots available in your district and for your age.
-If found, it will send you emails every minute until the slots are available.
+If found, it will send you emails every minute till the slots are available.

 <font size="6"> Steps to run the script: </font>